 The town has a unique charm and is locally renowned as a lively Friday night hotspot.

-From around 6 pm onwards, locals and visitors alike come together in Oistins to enjoy some of the freshly cooked fish, sample the local rum and enjoy the party vibes and music.
-There are shacks lined up next to the fish market selling newly grilled fish, salad, and the traditional Bajan dish of macaroni pie, amongst other things.
+From around 6 pm onwards, locals and visitors come together in Oistins to enjoy some freshly cooked fish, sample the local rum, and enjoy the party vibes and music.
+Shacks are lined up next to the fish market selling newly grilled fish, salad, and the traditional Bajan dish of macaroni pie, amongst other things.

 Oistins is a no-frills experience, but one bound to leave a lasting impression.
 Seating is on picnic benches dotted around the car park, entertainment is free, and the food is cheap – around BBD 25 per plate.

-A DJ is playing a variety of tunes to get you up and dancing the night away under the stars.
-At one end of the compound, the music caters towards the older generation.
-While the other purpose plays a more current mix of music – anything from disco through to reggae, to hip hop and all the latest chart-toppers.
+A DJ is playing various tunes to get you up and dancing the night away under the stars.
+The music caters to the older generation at one end of the compound.
+At the same time, the other purpose is to play a more current mix of music – anything from disco to reggae, to hip hop, and all the latest chart-toppers.
 You’ll see break dancers and even a Michael Jackson impersonator with all the rhythmic moves of the late great King of Pop.

 Wait, There’s More!

-The Merton’s Fish Fry is an excellent alternative to the Oistins Fish Fry and is also a hive of activity on Friday or Saturday nights.
+The Merton’s Fish Fry is an excellent alternative to the Oistins Fish Fry and a hive of activity on Friday or Saturday nights.

 Once again, this is a no-frills experience, but you can enjoy freshly caught fish, chicken, or pork cooked by the roadside.
-There are small wooden stalls, set up in between make-shift bars, for you to relax, eat and enjoy the atmosphere.
+Small wooden stalls are set up in between make-shift bars for you to relax, eat and enjoy the atmosphere.

-Once you arrange some tables and chairs, order some drinks, and decide on your cuisine of choice – fish, chicken or pork with a selection of sides of macaroni pie, chips, breadfruit, eddoes, rice, and peas.
-You can kick back and enjoy the perfect blend of local character mixed with foreign charm.
+Once you arrange some tables and chairs, order some drinks, and decide on your cuisine of choice – fish, chicken, or pork with a selection of sides of macaroni pie, chips, breadfruit, eddoes, rice, and peas.
+You can kick back and enjoy the perfect blend of local character and foreign charm.